Call

 • Ability to respond calmly in sometimes pressured situations.

-• Respect and value the diversity of the communities in which we serve and recognise the needs and concerns of a diverse range of children and young people, ensuring the service and your approach is accessible to all.
+• Respect and value the diversity of the community and recognise the needs and concerns of a diverse range of people, ensuring the service and your approach is accessible to all.

 • Always seek to expand your learning and undertake all training and development essential for this role.